 Read more fun books.

-- Aim to read books that interest you no matter what others make think of them
+- Aim to read books that interest you no matter what others may think of them

 - Read shorter books, fluffy books, kids books, whatever